Murrieta Stargazing & Astronomy Report

 What Bortle class is Murrieta?

-Murrieta is Bortle Class 7 (SQM 18.94), a poor urban/suburban sky for astronomy.
+Murrieta is Bortle Class 8 (SQM 18.88), a poor city sky for astronomy.

 Is Murrieta good for stargazing?

 Not for serious deep-sky observing.
-Murrieta is a poor urban/suburban sky where the Moon, planets, and a handful of bright targets are the realistic options from the city itself.
+Murrieta is a poor city sky where the Moon, planets, and a handful of bright targets are the realistic options from the city itself.

 Is Murrieta good for astrophotography?

 Broadband deep-sky imaging is heavily compromised from Murrieta and a Bortle 4 or darker site is strongly recommended.
-Narrowband imaging of bright emission nebulae remains viable from Murrieta with appropriate Ha or OIII filters.
+Even narrowband imaging is difficult from Murrieta without careful processing.

 What can you observe from Murrieta?

-Primary targets from Murrieta include Moon, planets, bright double stars, bright open clusters, narrowband imaging with careful processing.
+Primary targets from Murrieta include Moon, planets, bright stars, double stars, solar system events.
 Targets such as visual deep-sky observing, broadband galaxies, reflection nebulae are not realistic from this sky.

 Where are darker skies near Murrieta?